MathPALs

 Times and Location

-MathPALS sessions for 2020/21 will be held fully online this year (details to be confirmed) There will be several session times to choose from so you should find one that suits your timetable.
-Session times are published in Week 2 of the semester and the sessions will begin in Week 3.
+There will be several session times to choose from so you should find one that suits your timetable.
+Session times are published in Week 2 of the semester and the sessions will begin in either Week 3 or 4.

 Signing-up

 If you are eligible, you should see MathPALS under My Courses in Learn at the start of the semester.
 Click through and follow the link to choose your group.
-If you think you are eligible but cannot see MathPALS in Learn, please email:
+If you think you are eligible but cannot see MathPALS in Learn, please email and someone will be able to add you:

 Leader Recruitment